 The next morning (Monday), the chief of police, likely feeling a little bad for pooh-poohing the shelter director days earlier, kept vigil while she oversaw the evacuation of the last few dogs from the shelter.
 At last ALL the animals, some 200 dogs, cats, birds, and a pig or two, were safe.

 On Monday and Tuesday, the weather was sunny and warm and beautiful.
 My husband and I (and the three dogs) stayed with a friend in a nearby town.
 I had no computer, just my phone.
 I spent most of my time at my friend Sarah’s place, trying to help care for the evacuated dogs – and with Sarah promoting them on her Facebook page, adopting six of them out!!

-Conditions at the dam improved, and midday on Tuesday, the Sherriff downgraded our evacuation to an “evacuation warning” – meaning, we could go home, but we should keep our cars packed, radios on (and mowers off, maybe!), be ready to evacuate again.
+Conditions at the dam improved, and midday on Tuesday, the Sheriff downgraded our evacuation to an “evacuation warning” – meaning, we could go home, but we should keep our cars packed, radios on (and mowers off, maybe!), be ready to evacuate again.
 The shelter director is keeping all the evacuated animals in foster care.
-Until the Sherriff moves the prisoners that he’s in charge of back into the county jail, also in the evacuation zone, we’re not moving animals back into our shelter, either.
+Until the Sheriff moves the prisoners that he’s in charge of back into the county jail, also in the evacuation zone, we’re not moving animals back into our shelter, either.